cloudspannerecosystem/omegatrade/README.md

 gcloud emulators spanner start
 ```

 Let’s create a configuration for the emulator.
 This is a one-time setup and can be reused subsequently.
-Run following commands
+Run the following commands:

 ```
 gcloud config configurations create emulator